 Financial Agreements are very technical documents and can only be completed with solicitor involvement.
-We can provide you with advice at any stage of the agreement process; whether you are contemplating having an agreement prepared, your spouse has given you one to consider or you have entered an agreement and have now separated.
+As expert family law lawyers in Brisbane, we can provide you with advice at any stage of the agreement process; whether you are contemplating having an agreement prepared, your spouse has given you one to consider or you have entered an agreement and have now separated.

 Financial Agreements can also reflect any agreement reached regarding spouse maintenance.
 Importantly, spouses can use these Agreements to agree that neither will make an application to the Court for maintenance in the future.
 The executed Agreement prevents a party who has signed an Agreement from bringing an application to the Court in relation to spouse maintenance.

-Please note our Firm does not prepare pre-nuptial agreements.
+Please note our Brisbane family law firm does not prepare pre-nuptial agreements.